Touring around Rome ~ Ostia Antica

 What I couldn’t believe was we were practically the only people in the park.
 Granted, it was February and a little cold but not too bad.
 I couldn’t understand why!
-The entrance fee was €11/person and included the small art museum that had collections of statues and busts they had found in the dig too.
+To enter, the fee was €11/person and included the small art museum which had collections of statues and busts discovered on their archeological dig.
 I was so excited.
 The park was huge and extensive, I had no idea.
-My imagination went wild, as I walked the streets of this old city and created stories in my mind of fish mongers yelling in the market square making deals with customers or the priests in front of the temples discussing the latest issues of Rome’s politics.
+My imagination went wild, as I walked the streets of this old city and created stories in my mind of fishmongers yelling in the market square making deals with customers or the priests in front of the temples discussing the latest issues of Rome’s politics.

-I learned the disappearance of this gorgeous civilization boiled down to four things, war, disease (the plague) pirates, and the RIVER changed.
+First, I learned the disappearance of this gorgeous civilization boiled down to four things, war, disease (the plague), pirates, and the RIVER had changed course.
 Say, “WHAT?”
-Yup, one on the major reasons the city practically vanished and had to move was the river changed course, not because of any man-made attempt to change it, but because of nature.
-This once flowing river that wrapped around the city was a major “river” highway delivering goods and services coming off the sea (name the sea)for trade, barter or sale creating huge economic wealth for its inhabitants and also for the Roman Empire.
+Yup, one of the major reasons the city practically vanished was the river had changed course.
+It did not change because of a man-made attempt to change it, but because of nature.
+This once flowing river that wrapped around the city was a major “river highway.”
+It provided a seaport for trade just off the sea (name the sea)for trade, barter or sale creating huge economic wealth for its inhabitants and also for the Roman Empire.
 I literally stared at these maps for a long time.

-The detailed buildings with décor and tile design gave us insight as to what kind of family might have resided within these brick walls, take a look at these!
+Detailed buildings with décor and tile design gave us insight into what family life might have been like behind these brick walls.
+Take a look at these!

-Designed so LONG ago, yet the engineering incredible and way before layered brick design was common place.
-We were told the decorated floors and walls helped historians and architects know which class of family lived inside whether it was lower, middle or upper class.
-More ornate and detailed mosaics were for the upper class, but the poor were not completely without design, they would decorate their walls with paintings, middle class would have tiled and painted walls several stories high and sometimes storefronts would be on the first floor.
-The wealthy class would have just one level, but the frame of their “houses” looked more like temples and mansions with servants quarters (and several stories high) were in the rear of the property.
-Like I wrote, the distinction between the classes were incredible.
+Designed so LONG ago, the engineering was incredible and a layered brick design was commonplace.
+We were told the decorated floors and walls helped historians and architects define class systems.
+Whether it was lower, middle, or upper class.
+Definitely, the more ornate and detailed mosaics were for the upper class.
+The lower class of this world was not completely without design, and they would decorate their walls with paintings.
+The middle class would have tiled and painted walls several stories high.
+Storefronts would have more appeal as well.
+Additionally, The wealthy class would have just one level, and the frame looked like temples and mansions.
+Some even adorned servants’ quarters (and several stories high) were in the rear of the property.
+Like I wrote, the distinction between the classes was incredible.
 Hope you like the pictures.